Flower Power

 “We’re creating an experience for people to come out and enjoy the flowers in the field,” says Barb Iverson of Wooden Shoe Tulip Farm & Vineyard, about 30 miles south of Portland.
 “People can come to the farm and [get] something they can’t anywhere else.”

-Wooden Shoe Tulip Farm & Vineyard (Woodburn)
+Wooden Shoe Tulip Farm & Vineyard, Woodburn

 Acres of tulips: 40

 The Iverson clan’s flower farm dates back to 1950 and today is the largest tulip producer in Oregon.
 It’s also one of the most dialed-in family-friendly experiences around.
-With field train rides, campy photo cut-out boards, wooden shoe-making demos, and meet-and-greets with Tulip the Cow—all set against a drop-dead gorgeous view of Mount Hood—pack the kids in the car for the ultimate Instagrammable day trip.
-Bonus: Wine tasting (see family time, previous sentence).
-The Iversons run an adjacent vineyard, so you can sample estate-grown wines in a new tasting room or take a glass of sparkling blush moscato with you as you wander the fields.
+With field train rides, campy photo cut-out boards, carnival rides, and wooden shoe–making demos—all set against a drop-dead gorgeous view of Mount Hood—pack the kids in the car for the ultimate Instagrammable day trip.

-Adelman Peony Gardens (Salem)
+Adelman Peony Gardens, Salem

 Acres on display: 25